Residence permit in accordance with Swedish rules for family members of Nordic citizens

 The decision card is sent to your address in Sweden.
 When the residence permit card is ready, it will be sent to you approximately within one week.

-If you have previously lived together in your country of origin for a period of at least two years, your family member will generally be granted a permanent residence permit.
-If you have not previously lived together your family member will generally be granted a residence permit for two years.
+Your family member can be granted a residence permit for a maximum of two years.
 If you intend to continue living together in Sweden after the permit has expired, your family member should apply for an extension of their residence permit.
 Children who apply along with a parent are usually granted the same residence permit as their parent.

 The residence permit can be withdrawn